eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 changed (and if so, how) in the light of the conclusions reached for this Discussion Paper;

-Extend DASH\_02 to include re-issuance transactions
+Requirement DASH\_02 will be extended to include to re-issuance transactions.

 ### 5.3 Descriptions to be added to the ARF main document

+A summary of the descriptions in chapter 2 will be added to section 6.6.2 of the ARF main document, version 1.8.
+A summary of the descriptions in chapter 3 will be added in the description of possible states of a PID or attestation included in section 4.6.5 of the ARF main document, version 1.8.
+A summary of the descriptions  in chapter 4 related to batch issuance will be added in section 6.6.2 of the ARF main document, version 1.8.
-A summary of the descriptions in chapters 2, 3, and 4 will be added to the ARF main document, version 1.8.
+A summary of the descriptions  in chapter 4 related to re-issuance will be included in a new section that be will be added after 6.6.2 of the ARF main document, version 1.8.

 ## 6 References